typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 Feel free to adjust the settings to your needs.

-### <a name="firewallk"></a> Configuring firewall settings
+### <a name="firewall"></a> Configuring firewall settings
-Please pay extra attention to the `Allow TCP port 48555 traffic` tickbox as it allows automatic addition of a suitable firewall rule to allow connecting to servers from outside the cluster via RPC.
+Please pay extra attention to the `Allow TCP port 48555 traffic` tickbox as it allows the automatic addition of a suitable firewall rule to allow connecting to servers from outside the cluster via RPC.
 The tickbox location is highlighted below:

 ![](/images/gc-deployment-options-firewall.png)

-If you decide to tick the box, please specify the allowed IP ranges to connect via the RPC port 48555.
-The field to control that can be found after clicking on the `More` roll as pictured below:
+Should you decide to tick the box, please specify the allowed IP ranges to connect via the RPC port 48555.
+The field to control this can be found after clicking on the `More` roll as pictured below:

 ![](/images/gc-deployment-options-ip-ranges.png)